Home

 The Future of Psychedelic Spirituality

-This page provides educational information about historical traditions and modern discussions surrounding entheogenic spirituality.
-It should not be interpreted as legal advice or as encouragement to violate any laws.
+This page is educational and should not be interpreted as legal advice or encouragement to violate any law, especially in the context of entheogenic spirituality, nature-based traditions, or psychedelic churches.

 The Holy Spring Inc.